sorgerlab/indra/README.md

 However, releases will usually be behind the latest code available in this repository.

-INDRA depends on a few standard Python package.
+INDRA depends on a few standard Python packages.
 These packages are installed by either setup method (using pip or running setup.py install).
 For certain modules and use cases, other dependencies may be needed, which are described in detail in the